Sagamihara stabbings: Attack

 About two hours before the incident, Satoshi Uematsu wore a suit and took a selfie in his car.
-He would change his clothes before the incident, wearing a cap, dark pants, and a t-shirt.
+He changed into a cap, dark pants, and a T-shirt.
 He drove to the care centre and parked his car at a nearby road at 01:37.
 He went to the back of his car to remove a bag containing five knives, a hammer, and cable ties from the trunk.

 At about 01:43, Satoshi Uematsu used a hammer to break into the care centre through a glass window on the first floor, entering the Hana Home, one of the female wards.
 In the Hana Home, Uematsu kneeled down to remove several items from his bag.
 A female staff member noticed him and called out to him.
 Uematsu approached the woman, tied her up with cable ties, and forced her to walk with him to each residential room.
 In each room, he would ask her if the victim could speak.
 Uematsu would proceed to stab the victims who were incapable of speech.
 He would stab them in their chest and torsos as they slept while making derogatory statements about them.
 While stabbing one of the victims in the back, he accidentally broke off the tip of his blade.
-Uematsu replaced the knife with another one.
-After stabbing the residents in the Hana Home, Uematsu tied the staff member's thumbs together and tied her to a handrail in the hallway.
+Uematsu replaced the knife with another.
+Uematsu tied the staff member's thumbs together and tied her to a handrail in the hallway.
 He gagged her with duct tape and stole her keys before moving on to the next home, the Niji Home.
-Uematsu killed five people and injured two at the Hana Home.
+Uematsu killed five people and injured three, including the staff member, at the Hana Home.